regulad/react-kasmvnc/README.md

   </p>

   <p align="center">
     This version of kasm-vnc is built against KasmVNC instead of base noVNC to allow connections to KasmVNC servers.
-The API is near-identical, except for the no-op behavior of sendCredentials and the additional kasmOptions prop to the VncScreen
+The API is near-identical, except for the no-op behavior of sendCredentials and the additional kasmOptions prop to the VncScreen.
+This library also supports KasmVNC's audio, which Kasm doesn't normally support outside of their own client.
   </p>
 </p>